HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 - The parse_tlv_object() find the first valid tag and decodes the TLV encoded data, else returns error tag not found or bad TLV data buffer
 - If the tag found of a definite length then the application gets TLV object parsed with value.
 NOTE: If the tag found is of indefinite length (container type), then the caller gets the container TLV object of indefinite length and the caller application should call tlv_search_tag() api to parse a child TLV 0bjects in the container TLV object.
 Application can also parse the entire container TLV object of indefinite length with all its child TLV objects by calling tlv_search_tag() api.
-- NO IMPACT THE API
+- NO IMPACT TO THE API

-PHASE 2 - 1: TLV encoder and decoder V0.2 (Next 3 days)
+PHASE 2 - 1: TLV encoder and decoder V0.2
 - search and parse universal and indefinite lenght application container objects
 - Optimization of the tlv_object.
-- UPDATES WILL NOT IMPACT THE API
+- NO IMPACT TO THE API

+< NOTE: There will be minor updated as 0.2.1 and 0.2.2 with improved code and testing. >

+Upcoming updates:
 PHASE 3: TLV encoder and decoder V0.3 (to be planned)
 - TLV encoder and decoder support for univeral tag numbers - 'TAG_REAL', TAG_SET_OF and TAG_SEQUENCE_OF.
 - UPDATES WILL NOT IMPACT THE API